Shougo/deoplete.nvim/README.md

 let g:deoplete#enable_at_startup = 1
 ```

-See `:help deoplete-options` for a complete list of options.
+See `:help deoplete-variables` for a complete list of options.

 ## Screenshots